vapoursynth/vapoursynth/doc/plugins/eedi3.rst

          Clip to be processed.
 The bit depth must be 8 bits per sample.

       field
          Selects the mode of operation and which field will be kept.
-Mode 2 and 3 will use the field order specified in the source frames and will only fall back to the specified order if not present.
+All modes will use the field order specified in the source frames and will only fall back to the specified order if not present.

          0 - same rate, keep bottom field